Group Therapy in St. Augustine FL

-While individual therapy gives people in recovery the chance to talk about problems privately, group therapy offers them the opportunity to get support and feedback from their peers.
-In a therapeutic community setting patients can both share and listen to stories, bond with other people who have been through similar experiences, and gain important communication skills from the group dynamic.
+While individual therapy gives people in recovery the chance to talk about problems privately, group therapy offers them the opportunity to receive support and feedback from their peers.
+In a therapeutic community setting, patients can share and listen to stories, bond with others who have been through similar experiences, and gain essential communication skills from the group dynamic.

 Sharing in a Group Setting

-The most significant benefit of group therapy for many people is the chance to see that everyone has similar stories and has been through many of the same experiences that they have in their addiction.
-Hearing other people share personal stories can be a huge relief as it makes each person realize that they are not alone and that their problems are not bigger or different from other people's problems.
-It can be an important revelation for people to finally see that addiction can happen to anyone and their struggles are common to everyone in the group.
+The most significant benefit of group therapy for many people is seeing that everyone has similar stories and has been through many of the same experiences that they have in their addiction.
+Hearing other people share personal stories can be a massive relief.
+It makes each person realize that they are not alone and that their problems are not more significant or different from other people's problems.
+It can be an essential revelation for people to see that addiction can happen to anyone, and their struggles are familiar to everyone in the group.

 Benefits of Group Therapy for Addiction

-Group therapy is a way for them to finally be vulnerable and relate to the people around them instead of escaping through substance abuse.
-For a lot of patients it can be hard at first to open up and become comfortable speaking about personal things to a group.
+Group therapy is a way for them to finally be vulnerable and relate to them instead of escaping through substance abuse.
+For many patients, it can be hard at first to open up and become comfortable speaking about personal things to a group.
 Eventually though, every person in a therapy group will benefit from sharing and using their own experiences to help others.
-The therapist leading the group will act as a moderator and make sure that everyone is there to support each other and provide their valuable insight.
+The therapist leading the group will act as a moderator and make sure that everyone supports each other and provides their valuable insight.

 Different types of therapies can be most effective in treating addiction, with group therapy as an integral part.
 At Dr. Paul's By The Sea, clients in our treatment program will experience the benefits of group therapy while working to eliminate the symptoms of their addiction.
 Relating to others and becoming connected with them on a deeper level helps every patient grow into a more emotionally intelligent and mature person.
 Patients will notice positive changes in themselves, and the way they interact with others, the more they spend time in a group setting, the more they heal through the support of their peers.